tommi1hirvonen/Biflow/CONTRIBUTING.md

 **Update existing classes**

-- StepTypeIconComponent
+- StepTypeIcon
   - Add case and icon implementation for FooStep step type
 - StepDetailsModal
   - Add properties for the new step type
-- StepExecutionDetailsComponent
+- StepExecutionDetails
   - Add properties for the new step type
-- StepsComponent
+- StepsList
   - Add new step type to IsStepTypeDisabled()
   - Add FooStepEditModal to the end of the component
-- DependenciesComponent
+- DependenciesGraph
   - Add FooStepEditModal to the end of the component

+### Biflow.Ui.Core

+**Update existing classes**

+- VersionRevert
+  - Include potential new endpoint collections when handling environment version snapshot reverts.